objectivedefi/oracle-checks/README.md

 ## Overview

-This system periodically checks the health and accuracy of price oracle adapters by:
+This system periodically checks the health and accuracy of price oracle adapters by running a two-step pipeline:

+### Data Collection Step (`collectData.ts`)

+1. Fetches metadata from oracle providers (Chainlink, Redstone, Pyth)
-1. Fetching all deployed oracle routers
+2. Retrieves all deployed oracle routers from the factory
-2. Indexing historical adapters from those routers
+3. Indexes historical adapters from those routers
+4. Fetches bytecode and configuration for each adapter
+5. Indexes all assets referenced by the adapters

+### Check Execution Step (`runChecks.ts`)

-3. Running verification checks on each adapter
+1. Runs a series of verification checks on each adapter:
-4. Saving results to chain-specific JSON files

-The checks run automatically every 6 hours via GitHub Actions, and results are committed back to the repository.
+   - Existence and bytecode verification
+   - Asset consistency checks
+   - Oracle-specific checks (e.g., Chainlink heartbeat, Pyth staleness)
+2. Generates a JSON report with results for each adapter

 ## Setup